Quick Start Screencast

 With the help of Relational APIs, you can find out the relation between the ‘Set Pivot’ object and the mouse hovered object.
 This relation describes the object location whether it’s nearby (leftOf, rightOf, belowOf and aboveOf) or within div (in).

-Hold Ctrl key and hover mouse over the dynamic objects to fetch the current properties.
+Hold Ctrl key and hover the mouse over the dynamic objects (For example Company) to fetch the current properties.
 Now, you can scroll down to see details about the fetched properties of this object along with its current location with reference to the static object (Set Pivot).

 “Set Pivot” feature of Spy Recorder is very helpful for recording objects having dynamic properties.
 By using this feature, you can handle such situations easily.